symfony/symfony-docs/cookbook/workflow/new_project_git.rst

 Storing your Project on a remote Server
 ---------------------------------------

-You now have a fully-functional Symfony2 project stored in Git.
+You now have a fully-functional Symfony project stored in Git.
 However, in most cases, you'll also want to store your project on a remote server both for backup purposes, and so that other developers can collaborate on the project.